 The school governors are a dedicated group of people who ensure that the school is providing your child with the best possible education.
 Some of the Governors are parents who are fairly elected by parents of all children in the school.
-Parent Governors serve a four year term.
+Parent Governors serve a four-year term.

 Schools are encouraged to have a range of skills on the Governing Body to ensure that they are fully equipped to serve the best interests of the children.
-Below are some short 'pen portraits' about members of our current Governing body.
+Below are some short 'pen portraits' of members of our current Governing body.

-Chair of Governors - Lynn Alvy
+Chair of Governors (LA Governor) - Lynn Alvy

 I am Chair of Governors of the governing body of Windmill Church of England Primary School.
 I started as a school governor at the Infant School in 2004 and became Chair in 2005.
 I was Chair of the temporary governing body overseeing the formation of the new school.